Sustainable Weight Loss: 12 Key Habits

 • Don’t label foods as “bad”

 Healthy eating doesn’t mean giving up everything you love.
-Find healthy versions of your favorite foods.
-Permit occasional treats without guilt.
+Find healthy versions of your favorite foods to enjoy without guilt.

-Allowing flexibility and enjoyment helps you stick with your habits for the long haul.
-It’s okay to have a treat now and then.
+Allow flexibility in your diet.
+It helps you stick with your habits for the long haul.

 When you stop labeling foods as “good” or “bad,” it’s easier to build a positive relationship with eating.